kerberos-io/documentation/70_installation/1_upgrade.md

 * Systems is rebooted.
 * Post-upgrade scripts are applied.

-## Raspbian

-If you want to install a new version of Kerberos.io on Raspbian, there is **no automated versioning** process available like KiOS.
-To perform an upgrade you'll need to [**follow the traditional installation procedure**](/installation/Raspbian) for Raspbian.

-## Armbian
+## Raspbian / Armbian

-If you want to install a new version of Kerberos.io on Armbian, there is **no automated versioning** process available like KiOS.
-To perform an upgrade you'll need to [**follow the traditional installation procedure**](/installation/Armbian) for Armbian.
+If you want to install a new version of Kerberos.io on Raspbian or Armbian, there is **no automated versioning** process available like KiOS.
+To perform an upgrade you'll need to follow the traditional installation procedure for [Raspbian**](/installation/Raspbian) or for [**Armbian**](/installation/Armbian).

+Please read the notes below that matches your current and desired version to upgrade to.
+If no notes are available, you'll only need to follow the installation guide.

+Install PHP7 packages.

+    sudo apt-get install php7.0 php7.0-curl php7.0-gd php7.0-fpm php7.0-cli php7.0-opcache php7.0-mbstring php7.0-xml php7.0-zip php7.0-mcrypt

+Modify the fastcgi_pass parameter in your nginx config.

+		sudo nano /etc/nginx/sites-enabled/default

+Replace following line.

+		- fastcgi_pass unix:/var/run/php5-fpm.sock;

+		+ fastcgi_pass unix:/var/run/php/php7.0-fpm.sock;

+Reboot the system (or only Nginx).

+		sudo reboot

+### Upgrade from 2.3.x to 2.4.0

+At 2.4.0 we are now using Laravel 5.4.0, which requires >= PHP 5.6.
+We recommend you to install PHP 7.0.

 ## Docker